-I like Kinsky Garden not only because it’s the closest park area to where I live, but also because I have a fond memories of the garden from when I was a child.
+I like Kinsky Garden not only because it’s the closest park area to where I live, but also because I have fond memories of the garden from when I was a child.

 It was usually my grandmother who took me there for walks and I remember the rocks and ponds in the upper part of the garden.
 I also remember I was always a little scared going through the side door and steps entrance from Holeckova Street.

-- Used mainly by locals – not too touristy
+• Used mainly by locals – not too touristy

 Kinsky Garden in on the edge of Smichov towards Lesser Town – Mala Strana.
 It’s on Petrin Hill and you can easily start your walk in Kinsky Garden and then carry on walking through Petrin Hill and Strahov Garden to Prague Castle.
-Alternatively, you can also walk down to Ujezd through Seminary Garden or take the Petrin Cable Car down.
+Alternatively, you can also walk down to Ujezd through the Seminary Garden or take the Petrin Cable Car down.

 If you want to take the less travelled route, you can always climb up to the top of the garden edge towards the Strahov Stadium and walk through Na Hrebenkach Street and Turisticka street and then follow the curb of the hill through a green woodland towards Spiritka, Ladronka to Vypich.